Certificate of Coverage (COC)

 As a DENCAP Member, your best resource for information about your coverage is your plan’s Schedule of Benefits and Fixed Co-Payments and the Certificate of Coverage.
 If you have any questions about your coverage, please contact DENCAP directly.

 Out-of-network Liability and Balance Billing

 DENCAP does not offer out-of-network coverage, except in the case of an emergency.
 When you or your covered dependent is 50 miles or more away from your selected in-network dentist, DENCAP will reimburse you 50% up to $100 for services that alleviate pain.
-Should you need to utilize this benefit, the member is responsible to submit a claim to DENCAP in a timely manner to DENCAP Dental Plans 45 E. Milwaukee Ave.
+Should you need to utilize this benefit, the member is responsible to submit a claim and paid receipts in a timely manner to DENCAP Dental Plans 45 E. Milwaukee Ave.
 Detroit, MI 48202.

 Enrollee Claim Submission